 We've nominated seven elliptical cross trainers from our range aimed at beginner, intermediate and advanced fitness levels:

 This elliptical features a silent magnetic drive with eight levels of resistance to challenge you as you progress through your workout.
 Suitable for users up to 110kg.

 These cross trainers also feature a silent magnetic drive, but have 16 levels of resistance to challenge you as you progress through your workout.
 Both feature a generous 18inch stride which more closely mimics the natural path of motion and helps you engage more muscles.
-Suitable for users up to 120kg.
+Suitable for users up to 130kg.

-This range of elliptical machines offer 20" - 23" inch elliptical stride and up to 20 levels of resistance.
+This range of elliptical machines offer 20" - 23" inch elliptical stride and up to 20 - 31 levels of resistance.
 You will feel like you are using a health club or commercial elliptical and are specifically designed to accommodate serious users.
 You'll find it easier to burn more calories and exercise for longer with a longer stride, premium quality bearrings, and less pressure on your joints.